Energy Performance Certificates (EPCs)

 The EPC rates a building's performance in terms of:

-- Energy use per square metre of floor area
+- Energy use per square meter of floor area

 - Energy efficiency based on fuel costs